 Deputy Laboratories Director and Executive Vice President for Mission Support

-Kimberly (Kim) C. Sawyer is the deputy laboratories director and executive vice president for Mission Support at Sandia National Laboratories in Albuquerque, NM.
+Kimberly (Kim) C. Sawyer is the Deputy Laboratories Director and Executive Vice President for Mission Support at Sandia National Laboratories (Sandia) in Albuquerque, NM.
 She is responsible for ensuring that all Mission Support programs are integrated and that they enable mission delivery.
-Mission Support programs include Sandia’s business operations, information technology (IT) services, infrastructure operations, human resources, legal, corporate governance, communications, ES&H, security, facilities, audit, and ethics.
+Sandia’s Mission Support programs include business operations, information technology (IT) services, human resources, legal, corporate governance, communications, ES&H, security, facilities, audit, and ethics.

 Kim reorganized Sandia’s Mission Support programs to bolster their effectiveness for supporting the evolving responsibilities of a 21st century government-owned, contractor-operated national laboratory.
-The restructure included the following: 1) elevating the functions of both CIO and IT services to a leadership position to oversee the critical areas of computing and network services and cyber security; 2) creating the positions of corporate risk officer and chief privacy officer to help safeguard Sandia and its employees; 3) strengthening corporate governance and assurance; 4) implementing greater efficiencies within Sandia’s business operations to ensure the long-term viability of employee pension and health care programs; 5) controlling customer costs; and 6) applying cost savings toward mission delivery.
+The restructure included the following: 1) elevating the CIO and IT services to a leadership position to oversee the critical areas of computing and network services and cyber security; 2) creating the positions of corporate risk officer and chief privacy officer to help safeguard Sandia and its employees; 3) strengthening corporate governance and assurance; 4) implementing greater efficiencies within Sandia’s business operations; and 5) controlling customer costs; and 6) applying cost savings toward mission delivery.

-Kim earned her MS in Mathematics and Computing from the University of Massachusetts in 1989, and a BS in Business Administration from Robert Morris University.
-She serves as a board member for Albuquerque Economic Development, Inc., and the Economic Forum of Albuquerque.
-She is also Vice–Chair for United Way of Central New Mexico (UWCNM), where she served as the 2012 Campaign Chair, raising more than $28 million.
-In addition, Kim is a member of the Society of Women Engineers and Women in Defense.
+Kim earned her MS in Mathematics and Computing from the University of Massachusetts Lowell in 1989, and a BS in Business Administration from Robert Morris University.
+She serves as a board member for Albuquerque Economic Development, Inc., the Economic Forum of Albuquerque, and the Presbyterian Healthcare Foundation.
+She is Chair for United Way of Central New Mexico (UWCNM), where she served as the 2012 Campaign Chair, raising more than $28 million.
+Kim received the University of Massachusetts Lowell’s 2013 Alumni Award for the School of Sciences and the 2013 New Mexico Distinguished Public Service Award.
+She is also a member of Women in Defense.

 - Download biography (PDF)